cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to sort the product list to easily search the product they need.
+- Users should be able to sort the product list to easily search for the product they need.

 Implementation:

-- The sort select box place on top of the product list, in the same line with result details and paginator.
+- The sort select box is placed on top of the product list, in the same line with result details and paginator.
-- User can sort the result by name, price and category name.
+- User can sort the result by name, price, and category name.
-- The parameter will save in the context for the paginator links.
+- The parameter will save in the context of the paginator links.

 <br>